renovatebot/renovate/lib/modules/manager/maven-wrapper/readme.md

 Configuration for Maven Wrapper updates.
-Changes here affect how Renovate updates the version of gradle in the wrapper, not how it uses the wrapper.
+Changes here affect how Renovate updates the version of Maven in the wrapper, not how it uses the wrapper.